 Slips, trips, and falls cost American businesses over $11 billion per year according to Bic Magazine.
 OSHA reported in its 2015 report on Walking/Working Surfaces that “slips, trips, and falls constitute the majority of general industry accidents.
 They cause 15% of all accidental deaths, and are second only to motor vehicles as a cause of fatalities.”
 Ref: Safety and Health Topics | Walking/Working Surfaces.
 (2015).

 These metrics are important to us in the snow removal business.
-During the snow season, slip-and-fall accidents can happen outside due to black ice, which is a thin coating of transparent ice nearly invisible to the eye, on sidewalks and parking lots and even inside when snow and slush are brought in from outside.
+During the snow season, slip-and-fall accidents can happen outside due to black ice, a thin coating of transparent ice nearly invisible to the eye, on sidewalks and parking lots, and even inside when snow and slush are brought in from outside.

 - Education, education, education: Educate your employees on how to prevent slip and fall, for example: Walk slowly and consciously when snow or ice is present, wear appropriate shoes, etc

 - Planning: Work with your snow management company to create a snow management plan of action.

 - Review slip and fall accidents in the past few years to determine where most accidents happened and focus on those areas

 - Plan where snow will be stored so you won’t be producing black ice as the snow melts and re-freezes, which is a liability